-If you return a signed and dated proxy card without marking any voting selections, your shares will be voted "For" all the nominees to the Board of Directors in Proposal I, "For" Proposals II and III, and "3 years" for Proposal IV.
+If you return a signed and dated proxy card without marking any voting selections, your shares will be voted "For" all the nominees to the Board of Directors in Proposal I, and "For" Proposal II.
 If any other matter is properly presented at the meeting, your proxy (i.e., one of the individuals named on your proxy card) will vote your shares using his or her best judgment.